ivankodrnja/Travelbirdie/README.md

 ## Google Maps Installation
 Google Maps API is installed using Cocoa Pods.
 Detailed installation steps are here https://developers.google.com/maps/documentation/ios-sdk/start.
-#### 1. Get Cocoa Pods by running the following command from the terminal:
+##### 1. Get Cocoa Pods by running the following command from the terminal:
 ``` $ sudo gem install cocoapods ```
-###" 2.
-Install Google Map Pod locally
+##### 2. Install Google Map Pod locally by running the following command from the terminal:
+``` $ pod install ```

 Podfile is already present in the repository.
-In the directory contaning the "Podfile" run the command
+In the directory contaning the "Podfile" run the command:
-``` $ pod install ```
 After installation .xcworkspace is created.
 From this time onwards, you must use the .xcworkspace file to open the project in Xcode.